4:00pm - Extreme Mule Challenge

 34. Women's Team Hitch

 All animals welcome!
 Horses, goats, guinea pigs, it's up to you!
 Handler and animal will be judged on their costumes and story.
 Prizes awarded for most creative costumes and story.

-Riders are timed as they run down to 3 soda bottles resting on 3 different poles.
-Riders must remove the soda bottles and place or throw them in a bucket.
+Riders are timed as they race down to a station of assorted clothing.
+Riders must dress and race back to the finish line.
 Rider may choose to dismount or stay on the mule.
 Fastest time wins.
-Penalty for bottles that do not end up in the bucket.

 Heats of riders race around the ring.
 The first to cross the finish line advances to the next round.
 The fastest mule in the final round is the winner.

 40. Youth Feed Bucket Race - 13 & Under

 Riders navigate their mules through a jump pattern.
 Going off course will result in a DQ.
 Knocked over jumps will add a time penalty.
 Fastest time wins.

 42. Youth Trail Class - 13 & Under

 Mule and rider complete a judged obstacle course.
 Class will be held in Ring 2.

 43. Adult Trail Class